jcswanson/Fish-Forecaster/README.md

 ### Utilized Open Source APIs:
 - StormGlass: used to gather water temperature, wave height, current direction, tide, and biochemical conditions
 - Google Geolocation: places a map with a marker when a user enters his/her's fishing location GPS coordinates
-- OpenWeather: used to gather atmospheric weather data